Building, engineering and installation work at your house

 • it's located at the back of the house

-• it's not closer to a road at the front or side of the house, if the front or side house faces onto a road
+• it is not closer to a road at the front or side of the house, if the front or side house faces onto a road

-• depending on where the works are taking place, they and any other development, do not take up half or more of the 'rear curtilage' or 'front curtilage' - this means half or more of the grounds behind or in front of your house
+• depending on where the works are taking place, they and any other development, do not take up half or more of the grounds behind or in front of your house.
+This is known as the 'rear curtilage' or 'front curtilage'

-• it's not in a conservation area or within the grounds of a listed building
+• it is not in a conservation area or within the grounds of a listed building

 Planning permission

-If what you want to add does not meet the conditions for permitted development, you have to apply for planning permission.
+If what you want to add is not permitted development, you must apply for planning permission.

 Warning